loveencounterflow/datom/README.md

 * [X] make deep-freezing the default for `Dataclass`?
 * [ ] devise way to declare `Dataclass` type upon class declaration (possible at all?); next best solution: add class method `register()` or `declare()`
+* [ ] when declaring, validating dataclass instances, consider to use private name (symbol) to avoid any chance for name clashes